finos/vuu/docs/getting_started/developing.md

 yarn start
 ```

-You should know be able to use a local browser to see the Vuu demo app. [localhost:8443](https://localhost:8443/index.html)
+You should now be able to use a local browser to see the Vuu demo app. [localhost:8443](https://localhost:8443/index.html)

 If you are getting certificate errors when you connect, set this browser setting in chrome: